 UGANDA GORILLA TREKKING & PRIMATES SAFARI

-9 Days Scheduled safari: Uganda Gorilla Trekking & Primates Safari with Gorilla permits, Gorilla habitations to Bwindi Impenetrable Forest, Chimpanzee permits, chimpanzee habitations to Kibale, Queen Elizabeth-Ishasha, for Budget, Mid-range & Luxury
+9 Days Uganda Gorilla Trekking & Primates Safari offers a wildlife adventure with Gorilla permits, Gorilla habitations to Bwindi Impenetrable Forest, Chimpanzee permits, chimpanzee habitations to Kibale and there after transfer to Queen Elizabeth-Ishasha for tree climbing lions all to Budget, Mid-range & Luxury accommodation.

 View Safari Highlights: